Cardcaptor Sakura: Clear Card

 Cardcaptor Sakura: Clear Card (カードキャプターさくら クリアカード編, Kādokyaputā Sakura Kuria Kādo-hen) is a Japanese shōjo manga series written and illustrated by the manga group Clamp.
 It is a sequel to Clamp's manga Cardcaptor Sakura and focuses on Sakura Kinomoto in junior high school.
-The manga began serialization in Kodansha's Nakayoshi magazine with the July 2016 issue.
-A 22-episode anime television series adaptation by Madhouse, featuring the cast and staff from the original series, aired from January to June 2018, which loosely adapts the first twenty-four chapters.
+The manga was serialized in Kodansha's Nakayoshi magazine between the July 2016 and January 2024 issues, with the chapters collected in 16 tankōbon volumes.
+A 22-episode anime television series adaptation produced by Madhouse, featuring the cast and staff from the original series, aired from January to June 2018, which loosely adapts the first 24 chapters.

 Plot

-Sakura Kinomoto is starting junior high school alongside her friends, including her boyfriend Syaoran Li, who had just returned to Tomoeda.
+Sakura Kinomoto is starting junior high school alongside her friends and her boyfriend Syaoran Li, who has just returned to Tomoeda, and the two start dating after having been in a long-distance relationship since Syaoran's return to Hong Kong a few years earlier.
+During her first year in junior high school, Sakura encounters a number of magical incidents in Tomoeda, similar to what she experienced in Elementary School.
 After having a prophetic dream about a mysterious cloaked figure, all of the Sakura Cards turn blank and are rendered completely powerless, thus starting her quest to find out what is wrong.
-In doing so, Sakura and her friends, along with her guardians and protectors Cerberus and Yue, discover and capture the transparent cards, using the new and much stronger mystical dream key.
+In doing so, Sakura and her friends, along with her guardians and protectors Cerberus and Yue, discover and capture new cards, using the new and much stronger mystical dream key.
 Eriol, Spinel Sun and Ruby Moon appear as supporting characters, as does Kaho Mizuki, having returned to England, but continuing to aid Sakura and her protectors from afar.
-Sakura ends up befriending a transfer student named Akiho Shinomoto and meets her butler and guardian Yuna D. Kaito, from whom Syaoran detects supreme levels of magical power.
+Sakura's brother Toya also regains his ability to communicate with the spirit of their mother Nadeshiko again (after having previously lost that ability after giving his magic to Yue a few years earlier to save both his life and that of Yukito's) and acquires new magic which he intends to use to help Sakura when the time is right.
+Sakura ends up befriending a transfer student named Akiho Shinomoto (who has travelled with and lives with her butler and guardian Yuna D. Kaito in Eriol's old house), who has similar personality traits and likes to Sakura.
+The daughter of two powerful magicians, Akiho was left orphaned after both her parents died in an accident, and was eventually placed under Kaito's care.
+Akiho also treasures Momo; what she believes to be a stuffed toy but is actually a magical guardian similar to Cerberus and Spinel Sun.
+She is also in love with Kaito; something that Sakura realizes some time after meeting Kaito herself.
+Syaoran also meets Kaito, from whom he detects supreme levels of magical power which are greater than those possessed by Eriol.